EZQQQQ/ParallelProgramming/README.md

 - **OpenACC:**
   - API for parallel programming, simplifying GPU code parallelization.
   - Uses directives for specifying parallel regions and data parallelism.

-## 3. Optimizations Implementation (Part B):
-- Detailed optimizations for each model, addressing specific image processing tasks.

-## 4. Experiment Findings:
-- Comparison of parallelization techniques in RGB to Grayscale and Smooth Filtering.
-- Performance variations across configurations, with SIMD and CUDA consistently excelling.
-- Consideration of speedup, efficiency, and specific parallelization model characteristics.

-## 5. Differences Between Part A and Part B:
-- Part B involves more computationally intensive smoothing operations.
-- Relative performance of parallelization techniques consistent between parts.
-- Emphasis on efficiency for complex tasks.